Search

 Scotland Early College High School

-Covington Street Building contains the SEarCH program (Scotland Early College High School).
-The SEarCH students can earn a high school diploma as well as a two-year associate degree by the end of their senior year.
+The Covington Street Building contains the SEarCH program (Scotland Early College High School).
+SEarCH students can earn a high school diploma as well as an associate degree by the end of their senior year.

 Get Started Today